 - Do not leave horses for more than 3 to 4 hours without access to forage.

 - Choose low starch (low GI) concentrate feeds such as ‘superfibres’ or legume grains rather than cereal grains or cereal by-products (check the list of ingredients for any pre-mixed or pelleted feeds used).
+Click here to learn more about feeding horses for weight gain using ulcer-friendly feeds.

 - Feed multiple small meals per day rather than one or two large concentrate feeds.